weberinsights/testgithub/README.md

 # testgithub
 Test Github

-Testgithub is a epository for showing the bare.
+Testgithub is a repository for showing the Insights.